 For three-dimensional space, describing intrinsic curvature is a bit more involved.
-First of all, we have difficulties imagining the situation, because we usually associate curvature with extrinsic curvature.
+To start with, we have difficulties imagining the situation, because we usually associate curvature with extrinsic curvature.
 In fact, the only way to explore three-dimensional curvature of space is to think like the ant on a surface, and to concentrate on intrinsic curvature.
-In
+Therefore we will describe three-dimensional curvature using twodimensional curvature.